Sustainable Management of Spotted Lanternfly by Native and Naturalized Predators

 Education/outreach description:

-I will convey my results through presentations for growers and at outreach events, such as Penn State’s Ag Progress Days, the PA Wine and Marketing Board, and the Pennsylvania Farm Show.
-Since one of our collaborators has a large PSU Extension appointment at the Fruit Research and Extension Center in Biglerville, PA, we will be able to inform the public of our results through Penn State Extension activities (webpages, trade journal publications, and social media posts).
+I have conveyed my results through presentations to academics and members of the general public, such as Penn State’s Ag Progress Days, Entomological Society of Pennsylvania, and the USDA Annual Meeting on Spotted Lanternfly, and will continue to do so at outreach and Extension events as they occur.
+The outcomes of this project have been shared with members of PSU Extension, who will be able to inform the public of our results through Penn State Extension activities (webpages, trade journal publications, and social media posts).
 In addition, we have ongoing relationships with Penn State News’ journalists who continue to provide an avenue for conveying new information to a broad audience.
-I will post key findings on my Facebook page created for our citizen science project (Birds Biting Bad Bugs, http://facebook.com/birdsbitingbadbugs), allowing people who have shown an interest in predators of SLF to see how this information may be applied for SLF management.
-I will also publish my results in an open access journal and give presentations at conferences on this project.
+I will post key findings on my Facebook page created for our citizen science project (Birds Biting Bad Bugs, http://facebook.com/birdsbitingbadbugs) very soon once graphics are finished, allowing people who have shown an interest in predators of SLF to see how this information may be applied for SLF management.
+I have also written a paper to publish my results as an open access journal article.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.